AdaCore/gnatstudio/docs/users_guide/projects.rst

 Project Handling
 ****************

-The section on the project view (:ref:`The_Project_View`) has already given a brief overview of what the projects are, and the information they contain.

-This chapter provides more in-depth information, and describes how such projects can be created and maintained.
+The discussion of the project view (:ref:`The_Project_View`) gave a brief overview of what the projects are and the information they contain.
+This chapter provides more in-depth information and describes how you create and maintain projects.

 .. index:: project; description
 .. _Description_of_the_Projects: